karthik101/30loops-user-docs/rest_api.rst

     :param label: The resource type, eg: repository, db, app
     :type label: str
     :status 201: The resource has been succesfully created.
+    :status 400: The request could not be understood by the server.
+    :status 403: Request not permitted.

     **Example Request**: